 Prices are exclusive of shipping, handling and New York sales tax.
 Click here to shop online.

-Visit us in our tasting barn, open Thursday through Monday, from 11 AM to 5 PM.
+Visit us in our tasting barn, open Friday through Sunday, from 11 AM to 5 PM.
 We're 1 mile east of the Southold Village traffic light, on the right, on Rt 25.
-Look for a red fence, white gate and grape vines.
+Look for a red fence, white pillars and grape vines.

 © 2009 The Old Field Vineyards.
 Our address is 59600 Main Road, PO Box 726, Southold, NY 11971.
 This message has been sent to you because you are a Wine Club member, signed the guestbook in our tasting room or signed up to receive newsletters on our website.
 Your privacy is assured: we will not trade, sell or otherwise give your personal information to any third parties.
 If you don't want to receive any more email from us, please click here to unsubscribe.